grgr/manage_cache/README.md

    NOTES:
    +  use `try(:cache_key_for, :...)` on collections.
 They might be empty!
    + use `page: params[:page] || 1` because the first page is normally called without params[:page] - this content would    never be deleted!
    + memcached does not implent `delete_matched` therefore regexp cannot be used with memcached.
-Use redis instead: [redis-rails](https://github.com/redis-store/redis-rails)
+   + If cache_store is redis_store patterns like `\d+` will be replaced with `*`.
+Note as well that Redis has performance problems regexp-ing keys [redis-store/issues/186](https://github.com/redis-store/redis-store/issues/186).